isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 ##### 1. [Updated] Which clinics can I get the PCR tests from?

-Pre-departure COVID-19 PCR tests for fast lane arrangements may only be performed at the following clinics for eligible RGL travellers.
+Pre-departure COVID-19 PCR tests for green/fast lane arrangements may only be performed at the following clinics for eligible RGL travellers.

 Please call the clinic to make an appointment and verify your eligibility to be swabbed, before proceeding for the swab.
 Pre-departure swabs may not be performed if you do not have an appointment or are unable to produce proof of eligibility.